 I've been an active ham since I got my ticket in April 1977.
-I put a lot of effort into the antenna system from day one.
-I am a firm believer in using resonant antennas.
+I put a lot of effort into all of my antennas from day one.
+I am a firm believer in using matched resonant antennas.

 I enjoy working DX.
 Most of the time, from the primary station I run 100 watts.
-With my antenna system I find I have great results at that power level.
+With my array of antennas I have great results at that power level.
 If needed I will run the below pictured home brew amplifier.

 Lately I’ve been operating more QRP portable then I have from the primary station.
 I find operating QRP to be fun and challenging.
 I’ve worked a lot of DX running only 5 watts with resonant wire antennas while sitting at a picnic table at my favorite park.

 The TS 990S is a nice addition to the shack.
 It was added in March of 2015.
 It's just loaded with features.
 On the left hand side of the picture is the 8 button remote keypad I made for keying the memories.